Vladislav (Třebíč District): Geography

 Vladislav is located about 7 km east of Třebíč and 44 km west of Brno.
 It lies on the border between the Jevišovice Uplands and Křižanov Highlands.
 The highest point is at 495 m above sea level.
 The market town is situated on the left bank of the Jihlava River.

 History

 The first written mention of Vladislav is in the foundation deed of the Třebíč Monastery from 1104, when it was called Brod.
 In 1304, the settlement was burned down by the Cumans.
 The settlements was renewed and in 1548, it was promoted to a market town.
 The name Vladislav first appeared in 1665.

 Transport

-The I/23 road (the section from Třebíč to Rosice) passes through Vladislav.
+The I/23 road (the section from Třebíč to Rosice) runs through Vladislav.

 Vladislav is located on the railway line Brno–Třebíč.